Lidcombe: History

 Although it had not been intended to construct a station at Haslam's Creek, the then owner of the land where the station now stands, Father John Joseph Therry, together with nearby landholders Potts and Blaxland, agreed to pay £700 to enable its construction.

 Haslam's Creek was the site of the first railway disaster in New South Wales in July 1858 which resulted in two deaths.

-When the necropolis opened in 1867 it was known as Haslam's Creek Cemetery.
-Residents disliked the association with the burial ground and in 1876 the suburb was renamed Rookwood from a title of a novel by William Harrison Ainsworth (1805–1882).
-The name of the railway station was changed to Rookwood in 1878 and by the 1880s shops were established in the area.
-In 1891, the municipality of Rookwood was incorporated.
-Over time, the necropolis had become known as Rookwood Cemetery and by 1898 residents were again agitated about the association of their suburb with the cemetery.
-In 1913, a new name was suggested to honour the previous mayor Henry John Larcombe and the serving mayor Frederick Lidbury.
-Syllables from the name of each alderman (Lidbury and Larcombe) were combined to form the name Lidcombe on 1 January 1914.
-The municipality amalgamated with Auburn local government area in 1949.

 A large number of post-WWII European migrants, including a large number of Ukrainians, settled in the area of Lidcombe, and built a number of buildings including a church, 2 halls and 2 schools.
 Lidcombe is still the cultural centre of the Ukrainian community in Sydney.
 The population dynamics changed with the influx of Middle Eastern immigrants in the 1960s and 1970s.

 The two main streets are John and Joseph, named after the early colonial priest John Joseph Therry.

 In 1989, the former industrial area in the north of the suburb, near the shores of Homebush Bay, was carved out to become a separate suburb named "Homebush Bay", as part of efforts to regenerate this area.
 This area was selected as the main venue for the 2000 Summer Olympics, and in 2009 was renamed Sydney Olympic Park, with a small part becoming a new residential suburb of Wentworth Point.
 At the same time, a small part of Sydney Olympic Park that has remained industrial, around Carter Street, was carved back into the suburb of Lidcombe.

 Auburn Council was suspended in 2016 due to dysfunction, and later in 2016 it was abolished, with different parts of the former council area merged into different councils.
 Most of Lidcombe became part of the new Cumberland Council, while the small industrial area that was formerly part of Sydney Olympic Park became part of the City of Parramatta.